-Reducing CO2 emissions is addressed as part of environmental and energy management at LSV.
-Responsibilities, are well established at the company's three locations through regular audits and recertification to ISO 14001 and ISO 50001.
-Risks and opportunities As part of our Group-wide risk management, we also address the economic and regulatory risks and opportunities of climate change.
+Reducing CO_2 emissions is addressed as part of environmental and energy management at LSV.
+Responsibilities, methods and processes for data collection are described in detail in the corresponding management systems.
+They are well established at the company's three locations through regular audits and recertification to ISO 14001 and ISO 50001.

+Risks and opportunities

+As part of our Group-wide risk management, we also address the economic and regulatory risks and opportunities of climate change.
 This also includes the effects of political guidelines from the EU and German government.
 In cooperation with other companies and universities, we are looking for and testing alternative processes that will help to reduce our emissions in the future.
 The energy efficiency measures described above are concrete and already implemented ways to achieve this goal because, for as long as energy sources are not one hundred percent renewable and CO2-neutral, energy consumption and emissions will remain linked.